+Present every participant with each of the 30 dilemmas while undergoing brain scanning using fMRI.

+The intertrial interval (ITI) lasts for a minimum of 14 s (seven images) in each trial.
+Baseline activity is defined as the mean signal across the last four images of the ITI.
+Task-related activity is measured using a “floating window” of eight images surrounding (four before, one during, and three after) the point of response.
+(This window includes three post-response images in order to allow for the 4- to 6-s delay in hemodynamic response to neural activation).

+Functional images can be acquired in 22 axial slices parallel to the AC-PC line (echoplanar pulse sequence; TR, 2000 ms; TE, 25 ms; flip angle, 90°; FOV, 192 mm; 3.0-mm isotropic voxels; 1-mm interslice spacing) using a 3.0-T Siemens Allegra head-dedicated scanner.

-Each of the 10 participants is presented with each of the 30 dilemmas while undergoing brain scanning using fMRI.Instruct participants to respond to each dilemma by indicating that the action proposed is “appropriate” or “inappropriate.”Present the dilemmas over two screens on a laptop computer – the first half of the dilemma is read and then when the participant clicks next the second half of the dilemma is read.
+Stimuli (dilemmas) will be presented on a visual display projected into the scanner.
+Each dilemma is presented as text through a series of three screens, the first two describing a scenario and the last posing a question about the appropriateness of an action one might perform in that scenario (e.g., turning the trolley).
+The participant clicks next the second half of the dilemma is read.

-Participants then click next again to see a question that asks is the action in the dilemma was appropriate or not.
+Participants then click next again to see a question that asks if the action in the dilemma was appropriate or not.

-Give participants 46 seconds maximum to get through all three screens.
+Give participants 46 s maximum to get through all three screens.

 Dependent measure: Measure participants’ moral judgments by their rating of whether or not the action described in the dilemma was appropriate or inappropriate (binary choice).

+Before statistical analysis, images for all participants should be coregistered using a 12-parameter automatic algorithm and smoothed with an 8-mm full width at half maximum 3D Gaussian filter.

 Analyze fMRI scans for each participant during each task.
+The images contained in each response window should be analyzed with the use of a voxelwise mixed-effects ANOVA with participant as a random effect, and dilemma-type, block, and response-relative image as fixed effects.
+Statistical maps of voxelwise F-ratios should be thresholded for statistical significance (P = 0.0005) and cluster size (8 contiguous voxels).
+The planned comparisons for significant differences between conditions should be thresholded for statistical significance (P = 0.05, and cluster size (8 voxels).

 Measure the percentage change, relative to the baseline, in brain activity for each of the crucial brain areas at play.

 Representative Result

 The brain data supports the idea that emotion is more involved in personal moral dilemmas than impersonal dilemmas and non-moral dilemmas (Figure 1).
-Brain areas associated with emotion (e.g., the medial frontal gyrus) were significantly more active when participants made judgments about personal dilemmas (e.g. the footbridge dilemma) than when they made judgments about impersonal dilemmas (e.g. the trolley dilemma).
-For impersonal dilemmas, brain areas associated with reasoning were significantly more active than when making personal dilemmas.
-Taken together, these data suggest that moral judgments about personal dilemmas rely heavily on emotional processes, while moral judgments about impersonal dilemmas rely more heavily on reasoning processes.
+Brain areas previously linked with emotion (e.g., the medial frontal gyrus) were significantly more active when participants made judgments about personal dilemmas (e.g., the footbridge dilemma) than when they made judgments about impersonal dilemmas (e.g., the trolley dilemma).
+For impersonal dilemmas, brain areas previously linked with reasoning were significantly more active than when making personal dilemmas.
+The authors concluded that moral judgments about personal dilemmas rely heavily on emotional processes, while moral judgments about impersonal dilemmas rely more heavily on reasoning processes.

 Summary

 In the debate over the effects of reason versus emotion in moral judgment, this experiment provides evidence of powerful psychological processes involved: moral judgments about personal dilemmas rely heavily on emotional processes, while moral judgments about impersonal dilemmas rely more heavily on reasoning processes.
 Indeed, judgments concerning impersonal dilemmas are more like judgments concerning non-moral dilemmas than personal dilemmas.
-Techniques involved in this experiment are basic and the results derived should be used as a jumping off point for more sophisticated research.
-In their experiments, Greene et. al delve deeper into the psychology of judgments be measuring the reaction time taken by participants to decide whether action is appropriate or inappropriate.
+Techniques involved in this experiment are basic, and the results derived should be used as a basis for more sophisticated research.

 Applications